Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/README.md

 ## Problem #50: ATM PIN

+Write a program to read ATM PIN code from the user, then check if the PIN code = 1234, then show the balance to the user, otherwise print "Wrong PIN" Assume user balance is 7800.

+## Problem #51: ATM PIN 2

 Write a program to read ATM PIN code from the user, then check if the PIN code = 1234, then show the balance to the user, otherwise print "Wrong PIN" and ask the user to enter the PIN again.
 Assume user balance is 7800.